 Poverty Wears a Young Female Face

 Up to the mid 1990s, the advanced economies largely succeeded in delivering the promise of growing prosperity for the majority of their citizens.
-Prosperity was built on post-colonial systems exploitation of resources … and by and large the sharing of that prosperity was anything buy equitable for those outside the advanced economies.
-The peopleContinue reading “Poverty Wears a Young Female Face”
+That’s now changing.
+Post WW2 prosperity was built on post-colonial systems exploitation of resources … and was not constructed to be fair to those outside the advanced economies.
+The people who createdContinue reading “Poverty Wears a Young Female Face”